Dan Uggla

 Daniel Cooley Uggla (born March 11, 1980) is an American former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the Florida Marlins, Atlanta Braves, San Francisco Giants, and Washington Nationals.
 In 2010, Uggla won the Silver Slugger Award at second base.

 Uggla finished third in the 2006 National League Rookie of the Year voting, behind then-teammate and winner Hanley Ramírez, and future teammate Ryan Zimmerman of the Washington Nationals, but won the Players Choice and Sporting News NL ROY Awards.
-He is also the only second baseman in MLB history to hit at least 30 home runs in four consecutive seasons.
+He is also the only second baseman in MLB history to hit at least 30 home runs in five consecutive seasons.

-Personal life
+Early life

 Uggla was born in Louisville, Kentucky, the son of Elizabeth Armistead (née Cooley) and John Carl Uggla.
+He graduated from Columbia Central High School in Columbia, Tennessee, in 1998.

+College career

-After graduating from Columbia Central High School in Columbia, Tennessee, in 1998, Uggla attended the University of Memphis where he played for the Memphis Tigers.
+Uggla attended the University of Memphis where he played for the Memphis Tigers.
 After his junior season, he was named an All-American by Baseball America, Baseball Weekly, and Collegiate Baseball.
-The surname Uggla is Swedish in origin, one of the most numerous Swedish noble families, and means "Owl".